Jordan-Naccache/Jordan-Naccache.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-ssubtitle: >
+subtitle: >
-  Postdoctoral Research Associate
+  Postdoctoral Research Associate at
   <a href="https://www.uni.lu/snt-en/research-groups/apsia/">APSIA Research Group</a>

 profile: